Chart Color Schemes

 Glenwood has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 33 projects likely affecting the region.
-Notable initiatives include Norwest City, Norwest Private Hospital, Norwest Quarter, and Essentia Smart Townhomes by Mulpha Norwest, with the following list detailing those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 33 projects that could impact this region.
+Notable projects include Norwest City, Norwest Private Hospital, Norwest Quarter, and Essentia Smart Townhomes by Mulpha Norwest.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.